brftherese/ircAndroid/docs/thelounge-parity.md

 - **Android plan:** Expand `SavedConfig` into a list stored via DataStore, provide UI for adding/editing networks, and spin up separate `IrcClient` instances (or sequential connect) per network.
 - **Status:** Added client-side profile store (`NetworkProfilesStore.kt`) with JSON DataStore persistence, Compose picker on the connection form, and a manager dialog for add/rename/delete.
 We still connect to one network at a time, but swapping between saved configs is now parity-friendly.

+### History Replay & CHATHISTORY

+- **Upstream reference:** Lounge servers emit playback via `CHATHISTORY`/`znc.in/playback` so reconnecting clients instantly backfill buffers.
+- **Android plan:** Detect the `draft/chathistory` (or `chathistory`) capability during CAP negotiation, store the last persisted timestamp per buffer, and issue `CHATHISTORY AFTER <channel> <timestamp> <limit>` once per reconnect.
+- **Status:** `IrcClient` now requests the capability and exposes `chathistoryEnabled`. `MainActivity` tracks joined channels and, after reconnect, asks for up to 200 events per channel using the last timestamp from Room if available, or falls back to `LATEST` for brand-new buffers.
+This keeps scrollback aligned with The Lounge’s auto-playback behavior whenever the server supports it.

 ## Parity Gaps & Opportunities (Nov 25, 2025 Audit)

 1. **Always-on multi-user host** — The Lounge’s Node.js daemon (`server/server.ts`, `server/clientManager.ts`) supports private/public deployments, authentication, and keeps IRC connections alive even when users disconnect. `ConnectionService.kt` now mirrors the “always connected” behavior for a single user via a foreground service + persistent notification, but there is still no multi-user auth, shared daemon, or server-side resume/log-out workflow.
 2. **Server-side history + log storage** — Upstream persists scrollback via the `server/plugins/messageStorage/*` (SQLite/text) and exposes cleanup policies (`storageCleaner.ts`).
-Our local Room cache now mirrors 30-day / 5k-row history per buffer, but there is still no multi-device sync or server-authoritative log.
-Action: explore syncing the Room store with a Lounge backend or consuming CHATHISTORY endpoints for full parity.
+Our local Room cache mirrors 30-day / 5k-row history per buffer and we now consume `CHATHISTORY` to fill gaps after reconnects, but there is still no multi-device sync or server-authoritative log.
+Action: explore syncing the Room store with a Lounge backend for a single source of truth.
 3. **Web push + notification relays** — Files like `server/plugins/webpush.ts` integrate with browsers for push notifications and offline alerts.
 Android-only local notifications fire for highlights, but we lack any push subscription or relay for other devices.
 Action: decide whether to integrate with Firebase Cloud Messaging or bridge to a Lounge host.
 4. **File upload + media proxy** — TL ships uploader hooks (`server/plugins/uploader.ts`) and client UI (drag-and-drop in `client/components/ChatInput.vue`, previews in `client/components/Message.vue`).
 Our app has no upload feature, no proxying of HTTP assets, and no storage/quota UI.
 Action: spec an Android share-sheet upload flow targeting a configurable Lounge uploader endpoint.
 5. **Prefetch storage + media policies** — Beyond simple OpenGraph fetches, TL can cache thumbnails via `prefetchStorage` and enforce size caps/config toggles (see `defaults/config.js`’s `prefetch*` keys).
 Android currently fetches previews client-side without caching, proxying, or user settings.
 Action: expose preview toggles in Settings and cache responses per URL with eviction.